Jahid-Hossan/JAVA.Array-ArrayList/readme.md

-Here's a sample README file explaining the differences between arrays and `ArrayList` in Java, including advantages, disadvantages, and examples:
+Explaining the differences between arrays and `ArrayList` in Java, including advantages, disadvantages, and examples:

 ---